dav/stackmob-ios-sdk/OverviewForDocs.md

 **Coding Practices for successful app development:**

-1. Core Data entities are encouraged to start with a capital letter and will translate to all lowercase on StackMob.
+1. **Lowercase Entities:** Core Data entities are encouraged to start with a capital letter and will translate to all lowercase on StackMob.
 Example: **Superpower** entity on Core Data translates to **superpower** schema on StackMob.
-2. Core Data attribute and relationship names must be all lowercase and can include underscores (for now).
+2. **Lowercase Properties:** Core Data attribute and relationship names must be all lowercase and can include underscores (for now).
 RIGHT: **year_born**, WRONG: **yearBorn**.
-3. All StackMob schemas have a primary key field that is always schemaName_id, unless the schema is a user object, in which case it defaults to username but can be changed manually.
+3. **Schema Primary Keys:** All StackMob schemas have a primary key field that is always schemaName_id, unless the schema is a user object, in which case it defaults to username but can be changed manually.
-4. Following #3, each Core Data entity must include an attribute of type string that maps to the primary key field on StackMob.
+4. **Entity Primary Keys:** Following #3, each Core Data entity must include an attribute of type string that maps to the primary key field on StackMob.
 If it is not schemaName_id, you must adopt the [SMModel](http://stackmob.github.com/stackmob-ios-sdk/Protocols/SMModel.html) protocol.
 In order to adopt the protocol you will make an NSManagedObject subclass of the entity.
 This is good to do in general as it automatically provides getters and setters.
 Example, entity **Soda** should have attribute **soda_id**.
-5. When inserting new objects into your managed object context, you must assign an id value to the attribute which maps to the StackMob primary key field BEFORE you make save the context.
+5. **Assign IDs:** When inserting new objects into your managed object context, you must assign an id value to the attribute which maps to the StackMob primary key field BEFORE you make save the context.
 90% of the time you can get away with assigning ids like this:

 		// assuming your instance is called newManagedObject